 Preparing Applications: We provide guidance and support throughout the tactical phases of the grant process, from researching and writing applications to developing budgets.
 Our funding team writes grant or E-rate/Healthcare Connect Funds narratives that are strategically positioned to maximize the chances of successful funding.
 Our GIS team prepares maps of eligible unserved and underserved geographic areas, and our engineers design and estimate costs for how to build networks in those eligible areas.
 Our business/market team prepares financial models and, as required, conducts statistically valid market research to support revenue projections.

 Providing Post-Award Support: Our expert funding strategies team provides post-award services—from compliance and due diligence to oversight of project implementation and ongoing funds management guidance.

-David Talbot, Funding Strategies Senior Analyst: Dave leads a range of analytical, research, and needs assessment tasks.
+David Talbot, Funding Strategies Senior Researcher and Analyst: Dave leads a range of analytical, research, and needs assessment tasks.
 As a fellow at Harvard’s Berkman-Klein Center for Internet & Society, he authored reports on municipal broadband and the impact of competition on broadband pricing.
 He previously worked as a senior editor and chief correspondent at MIT Technology Review, where he covered internet equity, communications, and energy technologies and policies.